MAINE MEDICAL CENTER

 Application Process for the Geary Co-op

-Students must send the following items TOGETHER IN ONE EMAIL (references are the only exception) to the designated USM faculty Geary Coordinator: These materials are due by January 31, 2014 to Jean Dvorak. email@example.com.
+Students must send the following items TOGETHER IN ONE EMAIL (references are the only exception): These materials are due by January 31, 2014 to Elaine Ogrodnik email@example.com.
 The subject line of your application materials should read “ Complete Geary Co-op Application and (insert your name)

-2. Three reference forms, with at least one from a clinical or lab faculty and one from a former employer; the third reference is your choice.
-We ask the clinical instructor or faculty to specifically add information about how the Geary Co-op can address your needs as a growing nurse in the areas of knowledge, skills and formation in nursing.
-These references will be the same people you will use for the MMC application.
-The forms may be sent by separate email but please ask for them to be sent electronically by email.
+2. Two reference forms, with at least one from a clinical or lab faculty and one from a current or former employer.
+We ask the clinical instructor or faculty to send an email reference that addresses your needs as a growing nurse, your reliability, skills and knowledge and growth potential.
+These references may be the same people you will use for the MMC application.
+Please send the two references with your application but if they are delayed, please let us know who will be sending these.

 3. A temporary transcript printed from Mainestreet that shows your grades as of Fall 2013 and your cumulative GPA.
 This does not need to be an official or sealed, notarized copy; a print out from Mainestreet is fine.